canyanio/rating-integration/docs/tutorials/kamailio-hep-integration.md

 ## Scope

 In this integration example there is no authorization for the outgoing and incoming calls to the Kamailio box.
-Kamailio is using the [SipTrace module](https://www.kamailio.org/docs/modules/devel/modules/siptrace.html) duplicating the incoming/outgoing SIP messages to the Rating Engine HEP sing HEP, the [Homer encapsulation protocol](https://github.com/sipcapture/HEP).
+Kamailio is using the [SipTrace module](https://www.kamailio.org/docs/modules/devel/modules/siptrace.html) duplicating the incoming/outgoing SIP messages to the Rating Engine HEP using HEP, the [Homer encapsulation protocol](https://github.com/sipcapture/HEP).

 This example uses the UDP communication protocol.
-For an example of usage with the TCP protocol take a look at the example [integration with OpenSIPS](tutorials/opensips-hep-integration.md).
+For an example of usage with the TCP protocol take a look at the example [integration with OpenSIPS](opensips-hep-integration.md).

 ## Kamailio configuration